andrepangestu/tinder-api/API_DOCUMENTATION.md

 **GET** `/people/recommended`

-Returns a paginated list of recommended people.
+Returns a paginated list of recommended people in **random order**.
+Each request will return a different random selection of people.

 **Query Parameters:**

 -   `per_page` (optional, integer): Number of items per page (default: 10, max: 50)
 -   `page` (optional, integer): Page number (default: 1)

+**Note:** The people are returned in random order, so each request may show different results even with the same pagination parameters.

 **Example Request:**